allthingslinux/tux/src/tux/plugins/v0_1_db_migrate/PLUGIN.md

    - Prevents new data creation in old database
    - Ensures consistent snapshot

-2. **Run migration while new bot is stopped or in maintenance mode**
+2. **Run migration with bot in maintenance mode**
-   - No user interactions during migration
-   - Clean data transfer
+   - Bot must be running to execute Discord commands (`$migrate all`)
+   - Enable maintenance mode to prevent user events from being processed
+   - **How to enable**: Set `MAINTENANCE_MODE=true` in your `.env` file or environment
+   - During maintenance mode:
+     - Only bot owners and sysadmins can use commands (migration commands will work)
+     - All event processing is skipped (no XP gain, no GIF limiting, etc.)
+     - Users will see a maintenance message if they try to use commands
+   - Alternative options:
+     - Use a test/development bot token (not production)
+     - Run migration during low-traffic period and monitor closely

 3. **Test with dry-run first**
    - Validates migration will work